AskDevAI/frontend-vibe-context/README.md

-# VibeContext Frontend
+# AskBudi Frontend

-The frontend application for VibeContext - a platform that provides the latest documentation and code API for LLMs, reducing token usage and improving code quality.
+The frontend application for AskBudi - a platform that provides the latest documentation and code API for LLMs, reducing token usage and improving code quality.

 ## Features